The Feast of Tabernacles 2021 in Mexico will once again be hosted in the beautiful and artistic city of San Miguel de Allende, Guanajuato.

 San Miguel offers a wide range of accommodations fit for all size families; both hotels and rented homes are amply available to stay in during the Feast.
 Feel free to shop around on the Web and find the perfect temporary dwelling for you.
 Since the city is small, the rented hall for services is accessible from most anywhere in town.
 Even from the opposite end of town, it’s just a short taxi ride—20 minutes at the most—which makes it convenient for housing accommodations.

 The meeting hall is called Salon Las Brisas, located at Real Salida a Queretaro #145.
-The closest hotel is Hotel Casa Primavera (this hotel is already fully booked).
+The closest hotel is Hotel Casa Primavera, almost adjacent to the meeting hall.
 The Hotel Mision de San Miguel (still within walking distance) is the second closest to the hall.
 Many hotels around the main downtown plaza area offer faster access to shops, restaurants and local activities.
+With the current rate of exchange at about 20 pesos to 1USD, your second tithe will surely stretch further than many other Feast sites around the world.

 If you decide to rent a home or stay at a different hotel (one which meets your personal standards and finances), San Miguel de Allende offers a very wide range of hotel options and wonderful homes for rent.
 Prices range from around US$50 per night up to US$1,000 per night in some of the most exclusive hotels.

-This year’s Feast activities will have something for everyone: seniors, couples, youth and children.
+This year’s Feast activities maybe limited due to COVID-19, but we are sure that fellowship will be enjoyed as permitted and abundant time to enjoy the city will surely make this one of your best Feasts ever.
 There will be lots of time to visit the shops and sites San Miguel has to offer.
 We hope you can come and share God’s wonderful Feast with us in beautiful San Miguel de Allende.